Course Descriptions

 Semester hours: 3

 Students will apply skills learned from Evidence-Based Medicine: Research, Communications and Applications, and Professional and Medical Practice Issues to choose a case study developed and researched during the clinical rotations.
-The course will conclude with an oral presentation to second-year peers and the faculty of a literature supported case study and a written 3-5 page paper.
+The course will conclude with an oral presentation to second-year peers and the faculty of a literature supported case study and a written 3-5-page paper.
 Case study development will be mentored by the director of clinical education and supported by the core faculty.
 Presentations will be delivered the week of graduation.
+This course also incorporates structured PANCE preparation.

 PHA 641: Geriatrics